-These modeling equations have been used by other researchers for modeling pentacholophenol and phenanthrene biodegradation kinetics (31, 32).
-Kinetic coefficients related to cell growth (endogenous decay coefficient k_d , half-velocity constant K_s , inhibition constant K_i , maximum specific growth rate μ_m , and maximum yield coefficient Y) were determined by developing and implementing a MATLABTM mathematical model (33).
+These modeling equations have been used by other researchers for modeling pentacholophenol and phenanthrene biodegradation kinetics (Klecka and Maier 1985; Jahan et al. 1998).
+Kinetic coefficients related to cell growth (endogenous decay coefficient k_d , halfvelocity constant K_s , inhibition constant K_i , maximum specific growth rate $\mu{\rm m}$, and maximum yield coefficient Y) were determined by developing and implementing a MATLABTM mathematical model (Shah et al. 2003).
 The MATLABTM function ode15s, which implements a variation of the Runge-Kutta numerical method, was used to solve the differential equations.
 The MATLABTM function lsqnonlin was used to perform nonlinear optimization to determine the parameters in the kinetic model that best match the experimental data sets.
 The model predictions were compared to the experimental oxygen uptake data, NP removal and cell growth and the process was repeated until the best agreement was obtained between the simulated and observed values.
 The routine minimized the residual sum of the squares error (RSSE) between the experimental and observed values.

+2.3 Statistical Analyses

-2.2 Statistical Analyses: Statistical data analyses were conducted to determine if the data for oxygen uptake in the presence of nonylphenol were statistically different from the control data.
+Statistical data analyses were conducted to determine if the data for oxygen uptake in the presence of nonylphenol were statistically different from the control data.
 Data for the 1-10 day duration was fitted by linear regression for each curve to obtain the slopes of the regression lines.
-The significance of the difference of the slopes between the control and the NP reactors was tested using a paired t-test (34).
+The significance of the difference of the slopes between the control and the NP reactors was tested using a paired t-test (Crow et al. 1960).
 A null hypothesis that states that the difference between the slopes of the regression lines is zero was tested by comparing the "t" value obtained to the critical "t" value selected at a significance level of 2%.
 If "t" experimental exceeded the critical "t" value, the null hypothesis is rejected and the difference between the data is significant at the 2% significance level.

+3 Results and Discussion

-3.0 Results and Discussion: No oxygen uptake and cell growth were observed in the control reactors that received cells only.
+No oxygen uptake and cell growth were observed in the control reactors that received cells only.
 Abiotic degradation of NP was also not observed.
+All NP

-All NP reactor data were statistically different when compared to the control results.
+Fig. 2 Oxygen uptake, cell growth and NP removal for 30 mg/L nonylphenol at 20°C reactor data were statistically different when compared to the control results.
 Moreover there was no lag or acclimation period observed in all experiments.
 This was due to the use of acclimated mixed cultures.
 Initial cell mass added in all reactors was 5.0 mg/L. The Monod model did not represent any of the experimental data adequately.
 As such the four different inhibition models were used to model the experimental data.